More

 7. Studycat: Active Language Learning for Kids

 One of the best apps for learning English, Studycat offers themed lessons with exciting visuals and original music to keep kids hooked!
-The app is designed to provide natural language acquisition, which means that kids won’t realize they’re learning even as they go through different play-based activities!
+The app is designed to provide natural language acquisition, meaning that kids won’t realize they’re learning even through different play-based activities!

 Price: Free (with in-app purchases)